What is the Coefficient of Variation?

 - Step 1: Firstly, figure out the random variables that form part of a large data series.
 These variables are denoted by Xi.

-- Step 2: Next, determine the number of variables in the data series which is denoted by N.
+- Step 2: Next, determine the number of variables in the data series, denoted by N.

 - Step 3: Next, determine the mean of the data series by initially summing up all the random variables of the data series and then dividing the result by the number of variables in the series.
 The sample mean is denoted by X.

 - Step 4: Next, compute the standard deviation of the data series based on the deviations of each variable from the mean and the number of variables in the data series.

 - Step 5: Finally, the equation for the coefficient of variation is calculated by dividing the standard deviation of the data series by the mean of the series.

 Let us take the example of Apple Inc.’s stock price movement from January 14, 2019, to February 13, 2019.
 Calculate the coefficient of variation for Apple Inc.’s stock price for the given period.